Fiona MayPerson-centred/humanistic counsellor

 In light of the current situation with Covid-19 and for the health and wellbeing of both my clients and myself, I am no longer able to offer sessions in a face-to-face setting for the time being.
-I am however, continuing to offer emotional support either by telephone or via Skype at a reduced fee of £35 per session.
+I am however, continuing to offer emotional support either by video call, telephone, or instant messaging at £36 per session.

 Hello, welcome to my page.
 I am a BACP registered humanistic counsellor offering a safe, accepting, confidential and non-judgemental space to talk about whatever may be bothering you.
-I work Tuesday and Wednesday afternoons and evenings from 1pm-8pm in central Brighton.
-I offer one-to-one therapeutic support either face-to-face, via Skype or over the phone on a short, medium or long-term basis - whatever feels right for you.
+I work Tuesday and Wednesdays between 10:30am-7pm offering one-to-one therapeutic support either remotely by video call, telephone or instant messaging, or face-to-face at Carlton Hill Therapy Rooms in central Brighton.
+Sessions can be on a short, medium or long-term basis - whatever feels right for you.
 I work with clients of all ages ranging from early adolescence to adults with many differing needs, but have a special interest in working with bereavement and also with adolescents and young adults.

 I use a person-centred approach which means that I respect each client as a unique individual.
 I focus on what is important to you and our sessions will follow your pace.
 I won't offer you my opinion or advice, or provide you with solutions as I believe that having the space to talk to someone neutral can help you to explore your options in order to better understand your problems to find the solution that works best for you.
 I also use EMDR and Mindfulness grounding techniques which can help you learn how to self-soothe outside of the therapy room should you feel the need to.